blaster151/gameLobby/NextSteps.md

         No chain capture detection
     Basic move validation
-        No validation that captures are mandatory when available Missing edge case handling for board boundaries No stalemate detection
+        No validation that captures are mandatory when available âœ… Missing edge case handling for board boundaries âœ… No stalemate detection
         Simplified diagonal movement validation
     Simplified bot AI
         No look-ahead for capture sequences